Neoteroi/BlackSheep-Docs/docs/request-handlers.md

 ```

 !!! danger "Avoid blocking code in synchronous methods!"
-    When a request handler is defined as synchronous method, BlackSheep
+    When a request handler is defined as a synchronous method, BlackSheep
     assumes that the author of the code knows what they are doing and about
-    asynchronous programming, and the response can be returned immediately
+    asynchronous programming, and that the response should be returned
-    without I/O or CPU intensive operations that would block the event loop.
+    immediately without I/O or CPU-intensive operations that would block the
-    BlackSheep does nothing to prevent blocking the event loop, if you add
+    event loop.
+BlackSheep does nothing to prevent blocking the event loop, if
-    blocking operations in your code.
+    you add blocking operations in your code.

 Similarly, request handlers are normalized when their function signature is
 different than the normal one.
-For example a request handler can be defined
+For example, a request handler can be defined
 without arguments, and returning a plain `str` or an instance of an object
 (which gets serialized to `JSON` and configured as response content):